Course - CircularStudio - Materials - AAR4690

 Course content

-Our time faces fundamental challenges related to the destruction of nature, resource consumption and climate change as a result of human activity.
+Our time faces fundamental challenges related to the destruction of nature, resource consumption and climate change, resulted by human activity.
 Urban sprawl and construction activities are responsible for a large part of this development.
-How can architecture as a discipline and human form of expression be a constructive contributor to reversing this?
-What should the architect's role be and how do we need to restructure our thinking?
+How can architecture as a discipline and human way of expression be a constructive contributor to reversing this?
+What should the architect's role be and how do we need to re-structure our thinking?
 Circular architecture is about resource responsibility at all levels, a frugal use of materials, and solutions that exploit the inherent properties of materials and buildings.
-This is achieved by combining the conservation, transformation and reuse of buildings, materials and building components, as well as designing with longevity and adaptability in mind.
-It is also about adapting to new perspectives, open processes, and the ability to act and shape in a world where the future is unpredictable and uncertain.
+This is achieved by combining conservation, transformation and reuse of buildings, materials and building components with a strategy of adaptability and longevity in mind.
+It is also about developing new perspectives through open creative processes, searching for ways to act in a world of an unpredictable and uncertain future.

-The design courses AAR4680 Circular Studio - existing buildings (AUTUMN) and AAR4690 Circular Studio - Materials (SPRING) are a part of the department for architecture and technology’s focus (IAT) on sustainable and circular architecture.
-These, together with the recommended knowledge courses, complement each other and provide a good basis for further specialization in the realm of circular architecture.
+The design courses AAR4680 Circular Studio - Buildings (AUTUMN) and AAR4690 Circular Studio - Materials (SPRING) are a part of the Department for Architecture and Technology’s (IAT) focus on sustainable and circular architecture.
+These, together with the recommended knowledge courses, complement each other and provide a good basis for further specialization in exploring circular architecture.

 Course content